Up to 35% Off Raised Beds

 The pygmy date palm features a gray trunk with a purplish hue and dark green fronds that form a crown.
 It produces small yellowish flowers in the spring, followed by sweet, edible date-like fruits, hence its common name.

-This small to medium-sized plant is an extremely slow grower, only adding 3-4 inches in height each year.
-Pygmy date palms thrive in tropical and subtropical climates, although they can tolerate temperatures as low as 26 degrees Fahrenheit for short periods.
+This small palm tree is an extremely slow grower, only adding 3-4 inches in height each year.
+Pygmy date palms thrive in tropical and subtropical climates, although they can tolerate temperatures as low as 26°F (-3°C) for short periods.

 Established pygmy date palms are pest-resistant, can tolerate most soil types, and have moderate drought tolerance.
 Additionally, you won’t need to prune a lot for it to develop a strong structure.